-- 2.4.4.1 Raw materials and services that impact finished product safety shall meet the agreed specification (2.3.2) and be supplied by an approved supplier. - 2.4.4.2 The receipt of raw materials received from non-approved suppliers shall be acceptable only in an emergency situation and provided they are inspected or analyzed before use. - 2.4.4.3 The responsibility and procedure for selecting, evaluating, approving and monitoring an approved supplier shall be documented and implemented. - 2.4.4.4 The site's food defense plan (refer to 2.7.1.1) shall include measures to secure incoming materials and protect them from deliberate act of sabotage or terrorist-like incidents. - 2.4.4.5 The site's food fraud vulnerability assessment (refer to 2.7.2.1) shall include the site's susceptibility to raw material substitution, mislabeling, and counterfeiting which may adversely impact food packaging safety. - 2.4.4.6 The food fraud mitigation plan (refer to 2.7.2.2) shall include methods by which the identified food packaging safety vulnerabilities from materials shall be controlled. - 2.4.4.7 Raw materials received from other facilities under the same corporate ownership, shall be subject to the same specification requirements (refer to 2.3.2) and approved supplier requirements as all other material providers. - 2.4.4.8 The approved supplier program shall be based on the prior performance of a supplier and the risk level of the raw materials, services supplied, and shall contain as a minimum: - i.
-Agreed specifications (refer to 2.3.2); - ii.
-Reference to the rating of the level of risk applied to the raw material ingredients or services and the approved supplier; - iii.
+- 2.4.4.1 Raw materials, ingredients, packaging materials, and services that impact on finished product safety shall meet the agreed specification (refer to 2.3.2) and be supplied by an approved supplier. - 2.4.4.2 The receipt of raw materials, ingredients, and packaging materials received from non-approved suppliers shall be acceptable only in an emergency situation, and provided they are inspected or analyzed before use. - 2.4.4.3 The responsibility and procedure for selecting, evaluating, approving and monitoring an approved supplier shall be documented and implemented. - 2.4.4.4 The site's food defense plan (refer to 2.7.1.1) shall include measures to secure incoming materials and ingredients and protect them from deliberate act of sabotage or terrorist-like incidents. - 2.4.4.5 The site's food fraud vulnerability assessment (refer to 2.7.2.1) shall include the site's susceptibility to raw material or ingredient substitution, mislabeling, dilution and counterfeiting which may adversely impact food safety. - 2.4.4.6 The food fraud mitigation plan (refer to 2.7.2.2) shall include methods by which the identified food safety vulnerabilities from ingredients and materials shall be controlled. - 2.4.4.7 Raw materials, ingredients, and packaging materials received from other facilities under the same corporate ownership, shall be subject to the same specification requirements (refer to 2.3.2) and approved supplier requirements as all other material providers. - 2.4.4.8 The approved supplier program shall be based on the prior performance of a supplier and the risk level of the raw materials ingredients, packaging materials, and services supplied, and shall contain as a minimum: - Agreed specifications (refer to 2.3.2); - ii.
+Reference to the rating of the level of risk applied to a raw material ingredients, packaging materials and services and the approved supplier; - iii.
 A summary of the food safety controls implemented by the approved supplier; - iv.
 Methods for granting approved supplier status; - v.
 Methods and frequency of monitoring approved suppliers; - vi.
 Details of the certificates of conformance if required; and - vii.
-Methods and frequency of reviewing approved supplier performance and status. - 2.4.4.9 Supplier audits shall be based on risk and shall be conducted by individuals knowledgeable of applicable regulatory and food safety requirements risk and trained in auditing techniques. - 2.4.4.10 A register of approved supplier and records of inspections and audits of approved suppliers shall be maintained.
+Methods and frequency of reviewing approved supplier performance and status. - 2.4.4.9 Supplier audits shall be based on risk and shall be conducted by individuals knowledgeable of applicable regulatory and food safety requirements and trained in auditing techniques. - 2.4.4.10 A register of approved supplier and records of inspections and audits of approved suppliers shall be maintained.